abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-03-linear-regression.md

 R<sup>2</sup> varies between 0 and 1.
 Higher the R<sup>2</sup> &#8658; better the model. **(Caution!
 Overfitting)**

 Mathematically, R<sup>2</sup> may have negative values.
 However, when this happens, the error of the model is greater than SST, so the predicitons are worse than the average predictions with no independent variables and model is useless.
+This situation might arise in certain cases of overfitting when validating model with test data.

 **Overfitting**

 Once the model is built on the data (called as train data), we have to test it against unseen or out of sample data (called as test data) to verify that the patterns or equations discovered apply to them as well.
 Often, it so happens that while trying to learn the relationship, we end up learning the noise present in the data as well.
 This leads to really good results for the train data but when applied to test data, the result declines.

-In order to prevent overfitting, instead of relying on R<sup>2</sup> alone (as R<sup>2</sup> will always increase as we increase no. of variables), a new metric was designed, Adjusted R-Squared.
+In order to prevent overfitting, instead of relying on R<sup>2</sup> alone (as R<sup>2</sup> will always increase as we increase no. of variables), a new metric was designed, **Adjusted R-Squared**.

 Adj R<sup>2</sup> = 1 - <sup>(1 - R<sup>2</sup>)*(n - 1)</sup>&frasl;<sub>(n - p - 1)</sub>, _where_, n is no. of data points and p is no. of variables.